 FATHER JOHN MEYENDORFF MEMORIAL LECTURE with Bishop Alexander (Golitzin): “Force Your Mind to Descend into the Heart”

-The free public lecture will be held in The Metropolitan Philip Auditorium, located on the third floor of The John G. Rangos Family Building, with a reception following.
-More details will be announced as they become available.
+The free, public lecture will be held in The Metropolitan Philip Auditorium, located on the top floor of The John G. Rangos Family Building.
+A reception will follow.